-Cameron’s Cottage is nestled in the heart of RSPB Franchises Lodge nature reserve in the New Forest and sleeps 19.
+Cameron’s Cottage is nestled in the heart of RSPB Franchises Lodge nature reserve in the New Forest and sleeps up to nineteen people.
 It has been renovated to create a sustainable place where groups of young people can experience and learn about the natural world.

 Staff and first-year students from the UoW Nutrition and Dietetics Course were at Cameron’s Cottage earlier this month for a very special away day.

 The students, who were on placement at the Cottage, made fine use of its facilities to whip up a first rate meal for the Team.
 What better way to discuss curriculum development than in the great outdoors eating delicious food.

 We had a brilliant team away day today in a very special location, talking about RD curriculum development!
 A big thank you to our 1st year students for our fab lunch!

 We were thrilled to sponsor Romsey Young Carers to spend a magical day at Cameron‘s Cottage for a Family Fun day.

 The day was expertly guided by a lovely group of RSPB volunteers and staff.
 10 families with a total of 25 children took part in outdoor activities.
 A wide range of activities were on offer suitable for all ages and two new activities we’re particularly popular: playing in a drum circle and taking part in a nature escape room.